boazbk/tcs/lec_00_1_math_background.md

 Just like in programming, there are several common patterns of proofs that occur time and again.
 Here are some examples:

-__Proofs by contradiction:__ One way to prove that $X$ is true is to show that if $X$ was false then we would get a contradiction as a result.
+__Proofs by contradiction:__ One way to prove that $X$ is true is to show that if $X$ was false it would result in a contradiction.
 Such proofs often start with a sentence such as "Suppose, towards a contradiction, that $X$ is false" and end with deriving some contradiction (such as a violation of one of the assumptions in the theorem statement).
 Here is an example:

 > ### {.lemma }
 There are no natural numbers $a,b$ such that $\sqrt{2} = \tfrac{a}{b}$.

 > ### {.proof }
-Suppose, towards the sake of contradiction that this is false, and so let $a\in \N$ be the smallest number such that there exists some $b\in\N$ satisfying $\sqrt{2}=\tfrac{a}{b}$.
+Suppose, towards a contradiction that this is false, and so let $a\in \N$ be the smallest number such that there exists some $b\in\N$ satisfying $\sqrt{2}=\tfrac{a}{b}$.
 Squaring this equation we get that $2=a^2/b^2$ or $a^2=2b^2$ $(*)$.
 But this means that $a^2$ is _even_, and since the product of two odd numbers is odd, it means that $a$ is even as well, or in other words, $a = 2a'$ for some $a' \in \N$.
 Yet plugging this into $(*)$ shows that $4a'^2 = 2b^2$ which means  $b^2 = 2a'^2$ is an even number as well.
 By the same considerations as above we get that $b$ is even and hence $a/2$ and $b/2$ are two natural numbers satisfying $\tfrac{a/2}{b/2}=\sqrt{2}$, contradicting the minimality of $a$.